trinker/trinker.github.com/style.css_examples/basic/minimal template.md

 # Minimal Example

-This is an R Markdown documentminimal example.
+This is an R Markdown document minimal example.
 We will view this template style with various style.css files.

 ## Code Section: